The Races. Rothesay to Ardrishaig or Rothesay to Crinan round the Mull, and later: Adrfern to Tobermory. Starts July 17th

-Meanwhile, an option for those more adventurous, using the same start position, a race round the Mull of Kintyre, and north in the Sound of Jura to finish off Ardfern.
-This fleet will likely arrive at Ardfern earlier than the Crinal fleet, having sailed through the night while the others sleep soundly in the Canal!
+Meanwhile, an option for those more adventurous, using the same start position, a race round the Mull of Kintyre, and north in the Sound of Jura to finish off Crinan.
+This fleet will possibly arrive at Crinan earlier than the Crinal Canal fleet, having sailed through the night while the others sleep soundly in the Canal!

 Sunday 18th July.
 Transit through the Canal.
 Probably the busiest day of the year for the Canal.
 At times over 100 boats have transited to arrive at Ardfern on Sunday night for the BBQ along with the Mull of Kintyre fleet.
 The night is spent at Ardfern, which is a short sail north in Loch Craignish from the Crinan Sealock.

 Monday 19th.
 Race to Tobermory.
-Starting somewhere off Ardfern in Loch Craignish, through the notorious Dorus Mor, past the east side of the Corryvreckan, and then through the Sound of Luing.
+Starting a little south of Ardfern in Loch Craignish, through the notorious Dorus Mor, (with the tide!) past the east side of the Corryvreckan, and then through the Sound of Luing.
 These tidal gates mean a race start at a time to make the passage through.
-Past Easdale, and into the Firth of Lorn, then onwards past Lady Rock and Lismore lights to the Sound of Mull.
+Past Easdale, and into the Firth of Lorn, then onwards past Lady Rock and Lismore lights into the Sound of Mull.
 Here the winds can be flukey, but we'll make it to Tobermory, as a fabulous dinner awaits.
 We'll be joined by many members of the Royal Highland Yacht Club for part 2 race and dinner.

 It's not essential to race.
-Some will just be cruising along the race route, and enjouying the cruise in company, and the social events.
+Some will just be cruising along the race route, and enjoying the cruise in company, and the social events.

-Post Race Cruise in Company to follow - (for those interested).
+Post Race Cruise in Company to follow - see separate page for more details.